 I am informing you about violations of human rights and fundamental rights of our family: me, my wife, and our daughter.

 Our family – me, my wife, and our daughter – was attacked during the school year 2011/2012.
 Actions against me have been conducted at the Adam Mickiewicz University in Poznań from the beginning of my employment in 1995.
 First repressions against my wife appeared immediately after we had married [in 1997].
-In September 2011, series of brutal, ruthless, unfounded provocations and victimizations in the State School of Music in Zielona Góra.
+In September 2011, series of brutal, ruthless, unfounded provocations and victimizations were organized against her in the State School of Music in Zielona Góra.

 In February and March 2012, there were simultaneous provocations aimed at our family.